manoharan-lab/holopy/docs/source/users/basics.rst

 Units
 -----

-Holopy does **not** enforce any particular set of units.
+HoloPy does **not** enforce any particular set of units.
 As long as you are consistent, you can use any set of units, for example pixels, meters, or microns.
 So if you specify the wavelength of your red imaging laser as 658 then all other units (*x*, *y*, *z* position coordinates,